AlexMaunder/amazon-lex-amplify-workshop/lab3-Building_Amazon_Connect_Contact_Center_Environment/README.md

 **Last Updated:** April 2019

-# Building a Call Center with Amazon Connect
+# Creating your first call center using Amazon Connect and configuring LEX

 ## Overview